crearis/odoo-in-vue/docs/hugo/content/doc/development.md

 Assumptions:
  - You are a Python developer
  - You have at least basic Odoo development knowledge
- - You are using Ubuntu/Debian/Centos/Fedora (or similar)
+ - You are using Ubuntu for development (or similar)

 Pre-requisites: